chippy-kennedy/news-article-scraper/README.md

 # 📰 News Site Article Scraper
-A web scraper to pull basic meta information from new website articles.
-Creates raw datasets of article content from news websites, stores datasets, and processes data into (opionated) training datasets, useful for ML applications.
-Uses clever APIs (apify + scale) and cloud storage (digital ocean)
+A CLI set of services to create, clean, label, and manage datasets.
+Useful for creating machine learning-ready datasets.
+Uses Apify web scraper to pull in data; Scale AI to categorize data; and Digital Ocean to store and manage datasets;

 **Product Owners**
 - [Chip Kennedy](https://github.com/chippy-kennedy) | chip@codesleep.run